 Sarcoma that has spread

-People with a type of sarcoma called gastro intestinal stromal tumour (GIST) may have the biological therapy drug imatinib (Glivec).
-If that stops working your doctor may recommend another biological therapy drug called sunitinib (Sutent).
+People with a type of sarcoma called gastro intestinal stromal tumour (GIST) may have the targeted drug imatinib (Glivec).
+If that stops working, your doctor may recommend another targeted drug called sunitinib (Sutent).